particle-iot/docs/src/content/quickstart/xenon.md

 The Web IDE is one of the ways you can write, compile, and deploy code to your Particle devices.

-If you're looking for a more traditional embedded development experience, be sure to learn about [Particle Workbench], a full toolchain integration with Microsoft Visual Studio Code.
+If you're looking for a more traditional embedded development experience, be sure to learn about [Particle Workbench](https://www.particle.io/workbench), a full toolchain integration with Microsoft Visual Studio Code.
 {{box op="end"}}

 ---